Clinical trial experience with CA4P anticancer therapy: focus on efficacy, cardiovascular adverse events, and hypertension management.

 Obstetrics & Gynecology

 Grisham, Rachel; Ky, Bonnie; Tewari, Krishnansu S; Chaplin, David J; and Walker, Joan, "Clinical trial experience with CA4P anticancer therapy: focus on efficacy, cardiovascular adverse events, and hypertension management."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 157.